aronahl/kargo/README.md

 # Easy Kubernetes Cluster on Ubuntu 16.04 Using Kubespray (Formerly Kargo) v2.2.0.

 ## Requirements
-1. Three Ubuntu 16.04 VMs or Bare Metal installs.
+1. Three Ubuntu 16.04 VMs or Bare Metal installs with **no swap**.
 I used Parallels VMs with 4G RAM and 4 Cores each.
     * The following packages should be installed:
         * python
         * python-minimal